mospel/mospel.github.io/_pages/about.md

   - /about.html
 ---

 I’m a researcher exploring inverse problems, numerical methods, and signal processing in acoustics.
-Here you’ll find my contact information, publications, and talks.
+Here you’ll find my contact information, publications, lectures and talks.